How much is the cost of ALL-ON-4 Procedure?

 These are placed at a 45 degree angle tilting away from the front implants.
 The angle helps to maximize the use of bone in this area as slightly longer implant posts can be used for the angled implants, providing greater support for the replacement teeth.
 These four implants can support an entire arch of twelve or fourteen teeth.

-It is important to note that your new set of teeth are temporary as your dental implants still need time to heal and integrate with your jawbone.
+It is important to note that, most of the time, your new set of teeth are temporary as your dental implants still need time to heal and integrate with your jawbone.
 Your gums and jawbone should be fully healed after three to six months.
 At this stage, your dentist will remove your temporary teeth and can take impressions for the permanent implant supported fixed bridge which will be stronger and fit more comfortably.

-All types of oral surgery carry some amount of risk, and although the success rate for dental implants is around 95%, different potential problems are possible and a small percentage will fail.
+The are valid concern when a $24,000 payment has been made for a ALL-ON-4 procedure.
+All types of oral surgery carry some amount of risk, and although the success rate for dental implants is around 95%, different potential problems are possible and a small percentage will fail - which can be

 It is vitally important for anyone with dental implants to make sure they are thoroughly cleaned frequently in order to keep them free from plaque and food debris.
 Regular check-ups and professional cleanings are also essential.
 With proper planning and care, the risks can be minimized.
 All-on-4 dental implants is a very specialized procedure so it is important to make sure you chose the right dentist who has great credentials and the proper training and experience.